SOME FREQUENTLY ASKED QUESTIONS:

 DO YOU LIVE IN COMMUNITY?A fundamental principle of our way of life is that we live in community and exercise our apostolic service as commissioned by the community.
-We manifest our love for each other in daily community living by praying, sharing, working together.
+We manifest our love for each other in daily community living by praying, sharing, and working together.
 We believe that we are called together to encourage one another and carry out a specific ministry of prayer and healing.

 DO YOU WEAR A HABIT?Yes, we wear a habit.
-A habit is our strong symbol and a very visible sign of a way of consecrated life, which, our Venerable Foundress, Mother Alphonse Marie, left us.
+A habit is our strong symbol and a very visible sign of a way of consecrated life, which, our Foundress, Blesed Alphonse Marie, left us.
 Wearing a habit we became a witness of our crucified and risen Christ, our Redeemer, to others.

 WHAT IS YOUR MISSION?Our Community is dedicated, above all, to pastoral, pedagogical, social, and charitable works.